Agentic coding with R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Tabular ML in R: an overview of tidymodels in R for tabularized data, which is a part of our workshops for Ukraine series!
+Join our workshop on Structural Bayesian Techniques for Experimental and Behavioral Economics, With applications in R and Stan, which is a part of our workshops for Ukraine series!

 Here’s some more info: